lottekoblens/mchart/README.md

 ## :file_folder: Data

 For this project we got data from an excel file.
 This file had to be changed to a usable file for d3.js and React.
 The file has therefore been converted to a javascript file consisting of children nested in other children.
 It can be found [here](https://github.com/lottekoblens/mchart/blob/master/src/data.js).

+## :card_index: Libraries

+* React: React is a JavaScript library for building user interfaces with the use of components.
+* D3.js: D3.js is a JavaScript library for making and controlling documents that are based on data.
+In this project it's used to create the Radial dendrogram and the legend of the Radial Dendrogram.

 ## :wrench: Installation